kareemalkoul/kareemalkoul/README.md

 - I’m looking to collaborate on sharing knowledge and information about Data Science and python and some stuff acheived by new technology in this world.
 - How I develop in AI and Data sciences.

-## Android Developer
-- Flutter Developer from 2020-Sep.
-- jetpack Compose.

 ## Backend Developer
 - Node.js,Expressjs and Nest.js.
-- MongoDB and MySql.
+- MongoDB, MySql and PostgresSql.
+- Prisma ORM

+## Android Developer
+- Flutter Developer.
+- Anroid Native, jetpack Compose.

 ## 🌐Technology & 🛠Tools
 - 🌐 &nbsp;